 The program offers a range of activities that can be tailored to meet the individual needs of people with disabilities.

-Human Resources and Skills Development Canada (HRSDC)/Service Canada accepts Opportunities Fund applications for local and regional projects on an ongoing basis or through calls for proposals.
+Employment and Social Development Canada (ESDC)/Service Canada accepts Opportunities Fund applications for local and regional projects on an ongoing basis or through calls for proposals.

 Applications for funding for national projects are selected through a Call for Proposals process.

 Eligible applicants include:

 - Band or tribal councils, Aboriginal organizations; and

 To participate in the Opportunities Fund, individuals must: